When will the new campus open?

 What is project based learning?

 Project-based learning (PBL) is learn-by-doing curriculum that integrates core subjects with real-life problems to be solved.
 Teachers work in teams with one another to identify key Common Core content standards and skills that need to be addressed at the grade-level.
 Then, teachers work backwards to plan their curriculum, striving to create engaging, interdisciplinary projects that center on a big idea and a real-world connection that is rigorous, relevant and meaningful to students’ lives.
 Industry partners play a vital role by helping to define the knowledge and workplace skills students need most to succeed in the 21st century global workforce.
-Da Vinci has developed mutually beneficial partnerships with more than 125 businesses, corporations, colleges, universities, and nonprofit organizations, including Northrop Grumman, Chevron, Belkin, Gensler, SpaceX, Mattel, Boeing, Raytheon, DaVita, El Camino College, Antioch University Los Angeles, UCLA Extension, and many more.
+Da Vinci has developed mutually beneficial partnerships with more than 125 businesses, corporations, colleges, universities, and nonprofit organizations, including Northrop Grumman, Chevron, Belkin, Gensler, 72andSunny, SpaceX, Boeing, Raytheon, DaVita, El Camino College, Antioch University Los Angeles, UCLA Extension, Southern New Hampshire University, and many more.

 Will the knowledge and skills learned by students at Da Vinci prepare students for success in college?